mmesomasaint/airstore/README.md

 ## Author

-This store was developed by [Mmesoma Saint](https://github.com/mmesomasaint).
+This online store was developed by [Mmesoma Saint](https://github.com/mmesomasaint).